C# feature highlight: Span<T>

 }

-As you can see the code is very close to our first method but the memory allocation is far less important here because when you slice a Span<T> you don't reallocate what the original memory contains, you just position a tighter window on the original Span<T>:
+As you can see, the code is very close to our first method but the memory allocation is far lower here because when you slice a Span<T> you don't reallocate what the original memory contains, you just position a tighter window on the original Span<T>:

-You can add as many as Span<T> as you want from Slice you can see than they add no new memory allocation:
+You can add as many Span<T> as you want from Slice and you can see that they add no new memory allocation:

 ReadOnlySpan<char> invoiceReferenceAsSpan = _invoiceReference ??
 ReadOnlySpan<char>.Empty;